BernardasJuzumas/spiketech_assignment/README.md

 ### Local deployment

-The solution can be deployed and tested locally using a [docker-compose file](deployments/docker-compose/docker-compose.yml)).
+The solution can be deployed and tested locally using provided [docker-compose file](docker-compose.yml)).

 ### Cloud-native (AWS)